 - Audience – Most KOL data is quite light.
 So, use a KOL’s presence, content, and platform as an indicator of audience psychographics and demographics.

 - Advertising – Sponsored vlogs are typically a practice in soft-advertising.
-Recognize that this isn’t, nor should it be, a hard sell.
+Recognise that this isn’t, nor should it be, a hard sell.

 Case study: Lazy Eazy